iamtheeel/dataloger/README.md

 When thinking about what we could do for our project, this experience jumped to my mind.
 I wanted something small, lightweight, low power, and it had to write to a file.
-We definitely did not want to truck with a filesystem, so we used the <a href="http://elm-chan.org/fsw/ff/00index_e.html">FatFS</a> library by ChaN to take care of the files themselves.
+We definitely did not want to truck with a filesystem, so we used a library to take care of the files themselves.
 We just had to write an SD Card driver...
 Oh, if I knew then what I knew now.

+## Notes on the Tec Stack
+- We used the <a href="http://elm-chan.org/fsw/ff/00index_e.html">FatFS</a> library by ChaN to take care of the files themselves.
 Oh, the FatFS web page usualy returns a 404.
 Please see the <a href="https://github.com/abbrev/fatfs"> Copy put on Git</a> by Christopher Williams.

-Building:
-The system is built with the Keil compiler.
+- The system is built with the Keil compiler.
 Some members used the Arm Keil Studio Pack under VS Code, and others used the Keil uVision.
 We did not use any of the ST HAL library functions, everything was done with Arm CMSIS

 Each of these bits was hand-twiddled by our team of trained code monkeys.